MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/localizationresourcemanager.md

 # Xamarin Community Toolkit LocalizationResourceManager

 The `LocalizationResourceManager` class is a helper class that enables users to respond to culture changes at runtime.
-This class is typically used by the [TranslateExtension](../extensions/translateextension.md) class and [LocalizedString](localizedstring.md).
+This class is typically used by the [`TranslateExtension`](../extensions/translateextension.md) class and [`LocalizedString`](localizedstring.md).

 ## Examples

 The following sections show examples of how to use the `LocalizationResourceManager` class.

-### Initializing
+### Initialization

 Call the `Init` method in your `App` class constructor, and pass your resource manager to it: